Pre-auction strategic communication: Appendix: Omitted proofs

-I claim that such a $\tilde\sigma$ is outcome-equivalent to $\sigma$.
-I will first establish the following. \begin{enumerate} \item If the seller runs a mechanism after any message of the form $(n,m_{-i})$, for some $n\in N_i$ and $m_{-i}\in M_{-i}$, then the mechanism excludes bidder $i$ and is a posted price for bidder $-i$.
-Furthermore, for every $n_i\in N_i$ the seller runs this same mechanism after $(n_i,m_{-i})$. \item If it was sequentially optimal for the seller to run the mechanism described in point \ref{it:pp} after any message of the form $(n,m_{-i})$, for some $n\in N_i$ and $m_{-i}\in A_{-i}$, then it is sequentially optimal for the seller to run the same mechanism under $(\bar n_i, m_{-i}).$ \item If $m_{-i}\in M_{-i}$ is such that the seller does not optimally run a mechanism for any message of the form $(n_i,m_{-i})$ where $n_i\in N_i$, then it is not optimal for the seller to run a mechanism under $(\bar n_i, m_{-i}).$ \end{enumerate}
+\begin{enumerate} \item If the seller runs a mechanism after any message of the form $(n_i,m_{-i})$, for some $n_i\in N_i$ and $m_{-i}\in M_{-i}$, then by Lemma \ref{lem:exclusion}, bidder $i$ is excluded almost surely.
+The seller's optimal mechanism therefore depends only on her posteriors about the remaining bidders.
+Furthermore, for every $n_i'\in N_i$, the seller runs this same mechanism after $(n_i',m_{-i})$.

-I will now justify \ref{it:pp}--\ref{it:run0} and conclude outcome-equivalence.
-For \ref{it:pp}, fix $m_{-i}\in M_{-i}$ and suppose the seller runs an auction after $(n,m_{-i})$ for some $n\in N_i$.
-Since $n\in N_i$, no type of bidder $i$ who sends $n$ with positive probability can obtain strictly positive interim utility after sending $n$.
-This implies that without loss the seller's problem reduces to selling to bidder $-i$ alone, so the seller simply posts a price for bidder $-i$.
-Thus the seller's decision after receiving a message of $(n,m_{-i})$ depends only on her posterior $F_{m_{-i}}$ regarding bidder $-i$'s type, and the same posted-price mechanism is optimal after any $(n_i,m_{-i})$ message for $n_i\in N_i.$ The same reasoning establishes \ref{it:runA}.
+\item If it was sequentially optimal for the seller to run the mechanism described in point \ref{it:pp} after any message of the form $(n_i,m_{-i})$, for some $n_i\in N_i$ and $m_{-i}\in M_{-i}$, then it is sequentially optimal for the seller to run the same mechanism under $(\bar n_i,m_{-i})$.